-It’s no surprise then that our list of the Best Film Cars, as voted for by Carbuyer readers, should include both a hot-rod Chevy and a Peugeot 406; there’s a car to suit every role and when filmmakers get it right, the results can be spectacular.
+It’s no surprise then that our list of the Best Film Cars, the first 12 voted for by Carbuyer readers, should include both a hot-rod Chevy and a Peugeot 406; there’s a car to suit every role and when filmmakers get it right, the results can be spectacular.

 There are a few famous omissions from our list, but we’ve tried to include some automotive stars that perhaps don’t get the recognition they deserve.
 However, some cars were simply too iconic not to feature – as the results of our poll seem to confirm.